BitcoinDesign/Guide/guide/glossary/index.md

 #### ypub

-Same as xpub however the y denotes that this xpub belongs to a wallet that is following the [BIP49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki) standard that details the derivation scheme for wrapped-segwit addresses (P2WPKH-nested-in-P2SH).
+Same as xpub, however the y denotes that this xpub belongs to a wallet that is following the [BIP49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki) standard that details the derivation scheme for wrapped-segwit addresses (P2WPKH-nested-in-P2SH).

 #### zpub